-The JCCC PD's Crime Prevention Unit offers the following crime prevention programming to keep the campus and members of the campus community safe and secure.
+The Campus Police's Crime Prevention Unit offers the following crime prevention programming to keep the campus and members of the campus community safe and secure.
 The JCCC Crime Prevention Unit suggests you contact the JCCC Campus Police at (913) 469-2500 when you observe suspicious activity, because what may concern you concerns the Campus Police.
 Make safety your first priority when it comes to crime prevention awareness on campus.
 Your safety is our first concern.

 Examples of JCCC's Crime Prevention Programs include:

 - Auto Theft Prevention

 - Bomb Threat Awareness and Checklist

 - Child Safety: Know the Rules for Personal Safety

 - Coffee with a Cop

 - Crime Prevention Awareness

 - Distracted Driving Program

 - Got Valuables?
+Protecting Your Personal Property

 - Holiday Crime Prevention Top 10 Wish List

 - Personal Safety Awareness Presentations

 - Pizza with Police

 - Stalking: What to Know

-- Theft Mitigation and Robbery Awarness Training
+- Theft Mitigation and Robbery Awareness Training

-- Vacation Safety Tips
+- Vacation Safety Tips for Home & Away

 - What's in a Name?
+Preventing Identity Theft

-- Where's Your Purse?
+- Where's Your Purse or Backpack?
+Protecting Your Stuff

 - Winter Driving Safety

 - Workplace Safety and Self-Protection